sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 res26: sbt.util.HashModifiedFileInfo = FileHashModified(/tmp/cache/last,List(-89, -11, 75, 97, 65, -109, -74, -126, -124, 43, 37, -16, 9, -92, -70, -100, -82, 95, 93, -112),1565855326328)
 ```

-There's also `sbt.util.FilesInfo` that accepts a `Set` of `File`s (though this doesn't always work due to complicated abstract type that it uses).
+There is also `sbt.util.FilesInfo` that accepts a `Set` of `File`s (though this doesn't always work due to complicated abstract type that it uses).

 ```scala
 scala> FilesInfo.exists(Set(file("/tmp/cache/last"), file("/tmp/cache/nonexistent")))